Specialist Modelling Areas

 Operational Deflection Shape (ODS) Analysis

-Xi’s modelling work has seen us lead the way in what is possible to achieve through modelling.
+Xi’s modelling work has seen us lead the way in what is possible to achieve through modelling and Computer Aided Engineering.
 We use our range of computer packages and significant computing power to resolve our clients' needs.
 Design, verification, or solution, our mutliphysis capabilities allow us to assess a broad range of problems.
 Whether it be Finite Element Analysis, acoustic propagation modelling, or otherwise, we have the tools for the job.

 Our modelling capabilities allow complex mechanical and structural interactions to be represented and investigated.
 This allows us to quickly establish the nature and dynamics of a problem allowing solutions to be derived and simulated virtually.
 In turn this reduces the traditional time consuming techniques of trialling a variety of solutions by allowing us to efficiently establish the most effective design solutions in a virtual test bed .